-Dr. Al Landucci is a practicing orthodontist with over 25 years experience in his office located in San Mateo.
+Dr. Al Landucci practiced orthodontics for over 30 years and retired in November 2016.
 Al was born at Stanford University Hospital and attended Beresford Elementary, Borel and Hillsdale High Schools, in San Mateo.
-When Al was in college he was an orthodontic lab technician and orthodontic assistant in his present San Mateo office location.
+When Al was in college he was an orthodontic lab technician and orthodontic assistant in the present Orthodontics of San Mateo office location.
 He graduated from the University of California.
 He earned his doctorate in dentistry and specialty in orthodontics at the University of California, San Francisco, where he was distinguished by the faculty with Omicron Kappa Upsilon (Honorary National Scholastic Dental Society).
 At UCSF, Al was Student Body President and he was the first student President of the University Union.
 He taught at UCSF and has been a clinical instructor of orthodontics at the University of the Pacific.

 Dr. Landucci was a member of California Club, an advisory group to the President of the University of California.
 He has been on the board of many charitable organizations, including Chairman of the Board of the San Mateo Region, American National Red Cross.
 Al has also been on the boards of many dental and orthodontic associations, including San Mateo County Dental Society, offices in California State Society of Orthodontists, past President of California Society of Dentistry for Children and recent past president of the California Association of Orthodontists.